jellyfin/jellyfin-mpv-shim/README.md

 Please also note that the on-screen controller for MPV (if available) cannot change the audio and subtitle track configurations for transcoded media.
 It also cannot load external subtitles.
 You must either use the menu or the application you casted from.

+### Display Mirroring

+This feature allows media previews to show on your display before you cast the media, similar to Chromecast.
+It is not enabled by default.
+To enable it, do one of the following:

+ - Using the systray icon, click "Application Menu".
+Go to preferences and enable display mirroring.
+     - Use the arrow keys, escape, and enter to navigate the menu.
+ - Cast media to the player and press `c`.
+Go to preferences and enable display mirroring.
+ - In the config file (see below), change `display_mirroring` to `true`.

 ### Keyboard Shortcuts